Workers Compensation Insurance

 Workers Compensation Insurance is compulsory throughout Australia.
-Therefore, every employer must have Workers Compensation Insurance in place for each of thier workers.
+Therefore, every employer must have a Workers Compensation Insurance Scheme in place for each of their employees.

 Workers Compensation generally covers:

-- and lump sum payments for permanent impairment on the basis set by the particular scheme.
+- Lump sum payments for permanent impairment on the basis set by the particular scheme

-- If one of your workers is injured, you have a number of responsibilities including; reporting the injury, assisting the worker to return to work and cooperating with the insurer and other service providers,
+- As an employer, if one of your workers is injured it is your responsibility to report the injury, assist the worker return to work and cooperate with the insurer and other service providers.

 - Consult with a qualified insurance broker who understands the scheme in your state for advice on setting up your policy correctly.
-Penalties can apply for employers not meeting obligations.
+Penalties can apply for employers not meeting their workers compensation obligations.

 At Coverforce, our specialist in-house claims team are here to support you and your injured workers through the claims management process.
 Our expert insurance brokers will assist with personalised risk advice and the placement of smart, cost effective Workers Compensation Insurance cover for your employees.